 However, aerodynamic drag actually consists of two different components – pressure drag and skin friction drag.
 This is because a moving body experiences two types of forces:

-To calculate the aerodynamic drag of the skier, we first need to establish the total force which can be found by integrating the pressure acting over the entire skier's surface.
+To calculate the aerodynamic drag of the skier, we first need to establish the total force, by integrating the pressure acting over the entire skier's surface.
 We then need to filter out the component of this force vector which is aligned with the wind.

-To visualise this, we’ve multiplied the local orientation of the surface with the local pressure to show the direct contribution of pressure drag in the below pressure distribution colour map.
+To visualise this, we’ve multiplied the local orientation of the surface with the local pressure to show the direct contribution of pressure drag below.
 Any surface which is perpendicular to the airflow shows a high contribution to drag, such as the helmet and hands.
-Whereas any surface which is parallel to the flow, or does not impact the air directly, does not contribute to drag at all.
+Whereas any surface which is parallel to the flow, does not contribute to drag at all.

-Speed skiers are one of the many types of athlete who are using AirShaper to optimise their aerodynamics and ultimately improve their performance.
+Speed skiers are one of the many types of athlete who are now using CFD tools such as AirShaper to reduce drag and optimise aerodynamic performance.